FAQ

 Who can apply to the program?

+Candidates of any identity and background are welcome to apply.
 Members of underrepresented socio-cultural or geographic groups, including first-generation college students, veterans, African American, American Indian/Alaska Native, Asian American, Hispanic/Latino, Native Hawaiian/Pacific Islander, or economically disadvantaged individuals, are strongly encouraged to apply.
-Candidates of any identity and background are welcome to apply.

 Can Seniors graduating in December 2023 or May 2024 apply?